YoungHuaUSYD/YoungHuaUSYD/README.md

 - 👋 Hi, I’m @YoungHuaUSYD
 - 👀 I’m interested in C++ in game programming and python in practice.
 - 🌱 I’m currently learning programming in GD computing programme of USYD,in which Data structure and algorithm is quite chanllengable to me currently.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on math problem solving in algorithm.
 - 📫 How to reach me ...

 <!---